asierra/Metagrafica/mg.1.md

 # DESCRIPTION

-MetaGrafica **mg** is a descriptive language to create 2D vector graphics of publication quality as Encapsulated PostScript.
+MetaGrafica, the command **mg**, is a descriptive language to create 2D vector graphics of publication quality as Encapsulated PostScript.
 Being vectorial, the basic element is not a pixel but a *point*, defined by a pair of coordinates x, y.
 A series of points creates a *path*, with which we can build polygons, curves and text, which we call *graphics primitives*.
 You can assign atributes to the primitives, like color and line width, and also geometric transformations, like rotations and scale.
 With a set of primitives you can build higher level structures, which are also controlled with linear transformations.

 The output area is defined in centimeters and is by default 10x10 but you can change it using the directive $D.
 The _object space_ is the reference system defined by the user with the command WW, being 0 to 1 in both horizontal and vertical directions the default.
 If you want to change the defaults, you must use both $D and WW at the begining of the program.

 ## Graphics primitives

 Every primitive is defined by its name, which usually is a short mnemonic, followed by numeric arguments.
 In the following list we describe them with name, syntaxis and abrief explanation.
-A path is defined by a series of points separated by blank spaces and ending with a closing }.
+A *path* is defined by a series of points x1 y1 x2 y2 ... xn yn separated by blank spaces and ending with a closing }.
 A typographic point is 1/72 inch.

 `PL path`
 :  Polyline.
 Join all points of the path with straight lines.

 `CR r [dq [q0]] : path`
 :  Circles or arcs.
-Draws circles or arcs of `r` radius, optional `dq` wide (in degrees) and optional initial angle `q0`, centered in every point of the path.
+Draws circles or arcs of radius `r`, optional `dq` wide (in degrees) and optional initial angle `q0`, centered in every point of the path.
 By default, `dq` is 360 and `q0` is 0.

 `EL rx ry [dq[ q0]] : path`
 :  Ellipses.
 Like **CR** but with horizontal *rx*  and vertical *ry* radius.